LedgerHQ/satstack/docs/benchmark.md

 time also has a lot to do with the number of UTXOs, which is not mentioned below.

+There are a lot of ways to improve the performance, although **RPC Batch** and/or **Goroutines** are probably going to have the biggest impact.

 #### With `txindex=1`